jeremyjs/mod-spec/README.md

 Function Signatures support spread of List or Object (named parameters).
 Function Signatures support default values.

+### Generators

+Functions should have a Generator / Enumerator capability.

+### Async / Await

+Functions should have an Async / Await capability.

 ## Numbers

 Mathematics in programming has one primary tradeoff.
 Either the use case prefers accuracy / precision and is willing to trade off performance, or the use case prefers performance and is willing to trade off accuracy / precision.
 In the rare case the use case is not willing to trade off either, prefer accuracy / precision over performance.